 The Croix Rouge offers a wide range of first aid courses in French, including certain courses specifically covering delivering first aid to babies and children.
 As well as first aid courses for adults, they also run first aid courses for children as of the age of 10.

-The Rode Kruis offers various first aid courses in Dutch.
+The Rode Kruis offers various first aid courses in Dutch, including classes focusing on babies and children.
 The minimum age to follow first aid classes with the Rode Kruis is 16.

 The youth section of the Flemish Rode Kruis organises first aid training in schools and youth groups.